20 student kitchen cupboard essentials

 Potatoes

-Boil them, mash them, roast them, make them into weird potato art... there are so many things to be done with potatoes, making them one of the best foods to keep in your student kitchen.
+Boil them, mash them, roast them, make them into weird potato art... there are so many things to be done with potatoes.
+They are easily one of the best foods to keep in your student kitchen.

 Potatoes are definitely a cupboard essential, but keep in mind that they'll start to grow sprouts if you keep them too long.
 Store them in a dark, dry cupboard in a paper bag and you can extend their shelf life.